Singapore pharma on recovery path after worst output in decades

 The sector will see a “robust” 2018, Singapore’s Economic Development Board (EDB) told Reuters.

-“The opening of new sites like AbbVie’s (ABBV.N) biologics manufacturing facility and the ramp up of others including Amgen (AMGN.O) and Novartis (NOVN.S) reflect strong fundamentals ... we expect the manufacturing activity to remain robust for 2018,” said Ho Weng Si, director of biomedical sciences for EDB.
+“The opening of new sites like AbbVie’s biologics manufacturing facility and the ramp up of others including Amgen and Novartis reflect strong fundamentals ... we expect the manufacturing activity to remain robust for 2018,” said Ho Weng Si, director of biomedical sciences for EDB.

 “Outlook for the industry as a whole remains positive for the next few years,” Ho added, citing the pace of new drug approvals by the U.S. Food and Drug Administration that hit a 21-year high in 2017.

-Singapore is well placed to benefit from this uptick in approvals as it hosts facilities of eight of the world’s top 10 drugmakers - such as Roche (ROG.S), GlaxoSmithKline (GSK.L), Pfizer (PFE.N) and Sanofi (SASY.PA).
+Singapore is well placed to benefit from this uptick in approvals as it hosts facilities of eight of the world’s top 10 drugmakers - such as Roche, GlaxoSmithKline, Pfizer and Sanofi.

 Sanofi, which in Singapore mainly produces ingredients for blood-thinning drugs shipped globally, told Reuters it expects production “to be relatively stable to slightly increasing in coming years” as it invests to upgrade capacity.